finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

             var apiInstance = new InstrumentsApi(config);
             var requestBody = new List<string>(); // List<string> | The list of lusidInstrumentId's to delete.
-            var deleteMode = deleteMode_example;  // string | The delete mode to use, currently only 'soft' is supported, if left unspecified, this argument is optional. (optional) var scope = scope_example;  // string | The scope in which the instrument lies.
+            var deleteMode = deleteMode_example;  // string | The delete mode to use (defaults to 'Soft'). (optional) var scope = scope_example;  // string | The scope in which the instruments lie.
 When not supplied the scope is 'default'. (optional)  (default to "default")

             try
             {
-                // [EXPERIMENTAL] DeleteInstruments: Deletes multiple instruments from a set of specified LusidInstrumentId strings
-                DeleteInstrumentsResponse result = apiInstance.DeleteInstruments(requestBody, deleteMode, scope);
+                // [EXPERIMENTAL] DeleteInstruments: Soft or hard delete multiple instruments DeleteInstrumentsResponse result = apiInstance.DeleteInstruments(requestBody, deleteMode, scope);
                 Debug.WriteLine(result);
             }